subs0/micro/README.md

 special syntax to prevent them from being namespaced within.
 This is done with the `<--` arrow syntax.

-Let's extrapolate on the **Basic Example**, so that we aren't creating a separate SNS topic for every lambda we create and, instead, share a topic between the lambdas.
+Let's extrapolate on the **Basic Example**, so that we _aren't_ creating a separate SNS topic for every lambda we create and, _instead_, share a topic between the lambdas.

-Since the lambda module references the topic's `arn`, we want to prevent that referenced from being namespaced within the lambda module, so that a single topic reference is created rather than references to two separate topics.
+Since the lambda module internally references the topic's `arn`, we want to prevent that reference from being namespaced within the lambda module (the default behavior), so that a single topic reference is created for each lambda rather than internally namespaced references to the topic.

 ```ts
 //...continued from Basic Example